chnm/thatcamp-org/wp-content/plugins/yop-poll/readme.txt

 = Can I ask for additional information from my voters? =

 Yes, you can customize your poll to request additional information.
 Eg. name, email, age, profession.
-To include this, when you create your poll using the "Add New" form, expand "Custom Fields" section and include as many requests as you need.
+To include this, when you create your poll using the "Add New" form, on Questions&Answers tab drag and drop "Custom Field" element and include as many requests as you need.

 = How do I check the results? =